AveryData/AveryData.github.io/_learning/linear_regression.md

 ## Interaction Terms
 Something like $x_1*x_2$

+## Log Transformations
+**If you've logged an x variable**, you can interpret that x-variable by saying for every 1% increase in my x-variable, I will see a change of coeff/100 in my y variable.
+See (https://data.library.virginia.edu/interpreting-log-transformations-in-a-linear-model/)

+**If you've logged the y variable**, take the $e^exponant%, subtract 1, multiply by 100: $(e^exp - 1) * 100$.
+For every one-unit increase in the independent variable, you should see the dependent variable change by that ^^ %.
+Or just take the coeff and unit value is the % value in Y.

+**If you've logged by x and y**, you can just read them as % changes of each other rawly.

 ## OLS - Ordinary Least Squares
 Fit a line that minimizes sum of squared errors (SSE).